Research Context

 A: Tirzepatide is a dual agonist targeting both GLP-1 and GIP receptors, while Semaglutide is a single agonist targeting only GLP-1 receptors.
 The addition of GIP receptor agonism in Tirzepatide has been shown to produce superior weight loss (~20-22% vs ~15-17%), improved glycemic control, and enhanced gastrointestinal tolerability compared to GLP-1-only compounds.
 GIP appears to moderate the nausea commonly associated with GLP-1 receptor activation.

 A: Tirzepatide is a dual agonist (GLP-1, GIP), while Retatrutide is a triple agonist (GLP-1, GIP, glucagon).
-The addition of glucagon receptor agonism in RT is designed to increase energy expenditure and hepatic lipid oxidation, which early data suggests may lead to greater total weight loss (~24% vs ~20-22%).
+The addition of glucagon receptor agonism in Reta is designed to increase energy expenditure and hepatic lipid oxidation, which early data suggests may lead to greater total weight loss (~24% vs ~20-22%).
 However, Retatrutide is still investigational and carries a risk of transient increased heart rate, while Tirzepatide is FDA-approved with a more established safety profile and extensive Phase 3 clinical data.

 Q: Can Tirzepatide be stacked with Semaglutide or Retatrutide in research protocols?